iFoxtrot33/calculator-test/README.md

-# This is the test task for Bundlesoft
+# This is the test task for Byndyusoft